1.4 Stories of pursuing radical creativity

 In the photo below, Professor Risto Ilmoniemi, Research Fellow Victor Souza and Doctoral Researcher Ana Maria Soto de la Cruz showcase their new transcranial magnetic stimulation (TMS) device.
 Ilmoniemi is a physicist and one of the worlds leading experts on TMS, which is used to treat depression and other brain related medial issues.
 The technology shows promise, but it’s still in the early stage of development.

-Risto Ilmoniemi ja tutkimusryhmä
+Risto Ilmoniemi ja and the research team.

 Ilmoniemi and his team are working on advanced devices that can stimulate different parts of the brain simultaneously or in rapid sequence.
 These devices use smart algorithms that adapt to the brain’s activity in real time.
-This technology could make TMS treatments more efficient and effective, and perhaps even useful for a variety of other conditions.
+This technology could make TMS treatments more efficient and effective, and perhaps useful for a variety of conditions.
 The use of algorithms also makes the devices easier to operate, so the treatments could be available more widely and affordably.

 Ilmoniemi dreams that one day TMS could be used worldwide and even in people’s homes.